-Subsequent to September 30, 2020, we granted additional options to purchase 1,200,000 shares of common stock with a weighted-average exercise price of \$0.63 per share and expect to recognize total stock-based compensation expense related to such grants of approximately \$0.6 million over four years.
+Subsequent to September 30, 2020, we granted additional options to purchase 171,424 shares of common stock with a weighted-average exercise price of \$4.41 per share and expect to recognize total stock-based compensation expense related to such grants of approximately \$0.6 million over four years.
+We intend to re-assess for financial reporting purposes the fair value of such grants utilizing a linear interpolation to the public offering price per share.